Ovata's 12.1% Options Sleeve Shows What Most ETF Allocators Are Not Doing in Q4 2025

 Ovata Capital used listed options and concentrated thematic exposures in Q4 2025, a sharp contrast with ETF allocators like SHP Wealth, TD Capital, and Bank of Hawaii.

-Ovata Capital Management used Q4 2025 to build an options-heavy, event-sensitive book, including a 12.1% sleeve in Spotify calls and other derivative exposures.
+Platinum Paramount Investment Ltd. (Ovata Capital) used Q4 2025 to build an options-heavy, event-sensitive book, including a 12.1% sleeve in derivative exposures.
 That is not remotely the same job being done by ETF allocators like SHP Wealth, TD Capital, or Bank of Hawaii.
 Those managers are organizing portfolio outcomes.
 Ovata is engineering exposure.

 TL;DR

-• Ovata: 12.1% in a single options line and a top book that mixes SPOT, TSM, IBIT, and other tactical positions.
+• Ovata: 12.1% in options and a top book that mixes concentrated tactical positions with derivative leverage.

-• SHP: ETF model core led by VOO.
+• SHP: ETF model core led by broad-market vehicles.

 • TD Capital: Index-first allocator with bond ballast.